Gemini in Java with Vertex AI and LangChain4j

 Towards Agents

 Function calling is a great extension mechanism for large language models like Gemini.
-It enables to build more complex systems often called "agents" or "AI assistants".
+It enables us to build more complex systems often called "agents" or "AI assistants".
 These agents can interact with the external world via external APIs and with services that can have side effects on the external environment (like sending emails, creating tickets, etc.)

 When creating such powerful agents, you should do so responsibly.
 You should consider a human-in-the-loop before making automatic actions.
 It's important to keep safety in mind when designing LLM-powered agents that interact with the external world.